-To program the robotic base unit, you don't need a computer or a tablet - all you need are the code cards and the code card frames!
+To program the robotic base unit, you don't need a computer or a tablet - all you need are the code cards!
 There are 61 different code cards.
-The kit includes multiple copies of some of the cards.
+Multiple copies of some of the cards are included.
 There are 108 double-sided code cards, for a total of 216 sides.

-You write a program by laying out a sequence of code cards in the frames.
+You write a program by laying out a sequence of code cards and linking them together like puzzle pieces.
 Then, the robot drives over the code cards one by one.
 While it does this, the OID sensor on the bottom of the robot scans a small pattern of dots that you can barely see printed on the cards.
 The robot's microprocessor is preprogrammed to translate this pattern into instructions it can follow.